Under The Radar: We Have No Need of Other Worlds (We Need Mirrors) by Graham Sack

 Note: This performance includes strobing lights.

-ABOUT THE ARTISTS: Graham Sack is an award-winning writer, director, actor, and academic whose work explores the intersection of storytelling and new technology.
+ABOUT THE ARTIST: Graham Sack is an award-winning writer, director, actor, and academic whose work explores the intersection of storytelling and new technology.
 He is the founder of Chronotope Films and a recipient of the Sundance Institute Sloan Foundation Episodic Fellowship for The Harvard Computers, a television series based on the true story of America’s first female astronomers.

 In virtual and immersive media, Graham was commissioned by Penguin Random House to adapt and direct George Saunders’ Lincoln in the Bardo (winner of the Man Booker Prize) into a virtual-reality film distributed by The New York Times’ VR division.
 The project—the first-ever adaptation of a novel into VR—was a finalist for the Emmy Award for Innovation in Interactive Programming and was named one of Time Magazine’s “Top 5 Must-See Virtual-Reality Experiences of the Year.”